 About the Investment Association:

 The IA champions UK asset management, supporting British savers, investors and businesses.
-Our 250 members manage £7.7 trillion of assets and employ 100,000 people across the UK.
+Our 250 members manage £7.7 trillion of assets and the asset management industry supports 100,000 jobs across the UK.

 Our mission is to make investment better.
 Better for clients, so they achieve their financial goals.
 Better for companies, so they get the capital they need to grow.
 And better for